 What is Construction Estimating?

-Estimating is the process of forecasting the total costs for materials, labor, and other expenses necessary to complete a construction project.
+In construction, estimating is the process of forecasting the total costs for materials, labor, and other expenses necessary to complete a building project.
 A good estimate accounts for every single expenditure associated with a project.
-This means it should include every single item on the plans and in the specs.
+This means it should include every single item on the plans and in the specifications.

 An estimate will contain many factors not shown on the plans and specs, but still required to realize the building.
 Temporary shoring, project accounting, equipment rental, insurance…the list goes on and on.
 Every bit of it must be accounted for, because if the owner doesn’t pay for it, you will.